Arborist reports have become commonplace over the last 10 – 15 years for managing and maintaining the urban forest.

 Arborist reports cost $450 – $600 where a tree inspection is a lot cheaper or in most cases free.

-Tree services are normally happy to give their advice on a tree when they are out quoting its trimming or other work.
+Tree services are normally happy to give their advice on a tree when they are out quoting your tree job work.